nathanduft44/crypto_freq_trade/README.md

     <img width="50%" src="https://user-images.githubusercontent.com/84649228/137434885-43fd209d-0b3d-46ed-974a-56d48bb73d6a.png">
 </p>

 A recurrent neural network (RNN) is a type of artificial neural network that uses sequential data and time series data.
 RNN models are known for their ability to take the information from prior inputs and use them to influence the current input and output.
-The data they use creates a dependency on each input and output giving them the ability to understand the data.
+The data they use creates a dependency on each input and output giving them the ability to understand the data and make educated predictions.

 For this project we utilized the recurrent neural network model to see if we could predict the future price of Bitcoin.
 First, we gathered the API market data from Binance, pulling data from January 1, 2021, up to the current previous day.
 Like all other machine learning models, we split our data into 80% training and 20% testing data.
 The graph below breaks down the market data into training and test data.